IDE Setup

 - On Windows ensure that

-is registered as an environment variable.
+BOOST_ROOTis registered as an environment variable.

 Configure CMake Profiles